 Cannabis can affect you mentally and physically.
 THC can impair driving, so you shouldn’t get behind the wheel for at least 8 hours after you take it.
 Smoking or vaping (inhaling) marijuana will hit you more quickly than if you eat it.
 It’s also not good for your lungs or respiratory system.

 CBD side effects are usually mild or moderate.
 They can include:

-Medical marijuana has similar side effects, including:
+Medical marijuana has similar side effects, that may include:

 Where to Get It